 Where ever possible, the assessment of manual handling risks and the implementation of control measures must be carried out in consultation with OHS representatives and the staff affected.

 An element of your Faculty's or Division's OHS Plan must cover manual handling.

 The most common work activity at Deakin is computer work.
 Many staff (and students) spend up to six hours and sometimes longer sitting in front of a computer.
 Staying active during the day is the best way of avoiding the downside of computer use and reduces the risk of injury.
-For more information please read ideas for increasing your activity levels.

 Taking regular rest breaks is an effective way of reducing the risk of injuries associated with computer work.
 A rest break gives your body the opportunity to relax.
 It can be even better if you use the opportunity for some light exercise such as a walk around the office.
 Where continual keying is involved a break of 10 minutes in every hour is recommended.